aneilbaboo/deepdialog-node-client/docs/flowscript.md

     ({value})=> {
     // do something with the value returned by MyDialog },
-    // save the result into a variable
+    // save the result to the global var X
     { set: {
         X: ({value})=>value
       }